elevy411/TypeTypeGames/README.md

-Branch for working on the Basic Typing Game
+Branch for working on Type Type Revolution